datagrok-ai/public/help/compute/compute.md

 Data access usually uses `SQL`, `SPARQL`, `OpenAPI`, or `JavaScript`.

-Functions could either be registered manually, or published as part of a [package](../develop/develop.md), which typically is being developed under the source control system.
+Functions could either be registered manually, or published as part of a [package](../develop/develop.md), which usually is kept under the source control system.
 Once a package is published, its content is discoverable (subject to checking privileges).

 This is an incredibly powerful concept that allows us to approach scientific computations